mesosphere/dcos-docs-site/pages/services/data-science-engine/1.0.0/security/index.md

 }
 ```

-Provided secrets will be automatically mounted to {{ model.techName }} Notebook sandbox and added to Spark as `spark.mesos.executor.secret.names` and `spark.mesos.executor.secret.<filenames|envkeys>` configuration properties and make them available to all Spark executors.
+Provided secrets will be automatically mounted to {{ model.techName }}'s sandbox.
+The secrets will also be made available to all Spark executors by adding them to the following Spark configuration properties:
+-`spark.mesos.executor.secret.names`
+-`spark.mesos.executor.secret.<filenames|envkeys>`

 # Limitations